microsoft/ComplianceCxE/docs/playbooks/AIP2MIPPlaybook.md

 It's important to highlight that while the AIP plugin is only available for Office on Windows desktops, users of labeling with devices running Mac OS, iOS or Android, as well as users of the Office web apps in Microsoft 365 have been using built-in labeling, much in the same way users of Windows will be doing once you disable the AIP plugin in their devices.
 This consistency in capabilities and user experience can make deployment, updates and support easier for all those involved.

 For these reasons, Microsoft recently announced the upcoming deprecation of the AIP Unified Labeling Office plugin functionality that is replaced with built-in labeling in Office apps.
-As of this writing Microsoft plans to support the use of the AIP plugin for Office apps until March 2024 (see [the official deprecation announcement](https://aka.ms/AIP2MIPDeprecation)for details), and by this date organizations will need to have transitioned to using built-in labels in Office applications to ensure continued supportability.
+As of this writing Microsoft plans to support the use of the AIP plugin for Office apps until March 2024 (see [the official deprecation announcement](https://aka.ms/AIP2MIPDeprecation) for details), and by this date organizations will need to have transitioned to using built-in labels in Office applications to ensure continued supportability.
 Nevertheless, Microsoft recommends migrating to built-in labeling as early as possible to leverage the benefits described above as well as new enhancements that will be introduced in the coming months.

 One other important clarification is that the deprecation announcement discussed above and the migration process discussed in this document is relevant only to the AIP plugin for Office, which is one component of the AIP client for Windows.
 Other components shipped as part of this client are not affected by this process and can continue to be used as today until changes relevant to these components are announced.
 These components include the Classify and Protect functionality in Windows Explorer, the AIP viewer for opening protected non-Office files on Windows devices, the AIP Scanner and the AIP PowerShell modules.